as88578/project2/README.md

 ## Data Model Questions:
 ### Question 1:
-Create a map showing the locations throughout the bouroughs of New York during the years 2019, 2020, and 2021.
-Explain why you think 2020 had an effect on the data.
+Create a map showing the locations of each distinct shooting incident colored by borough that occured in New York City during the years 2019, 2020, and 2021.
+Also create a line graph for each of these years showing the number of shooting incident over the year colored by borough.

 <img width="1002" alt="Screenshot 2024-04-23 at 6 51 13 PM" src="https://github.com/katiewhite29/4610-Project-2/assets/163003533/04ad038b-a2f2-49df-811e-3422cc1ea914">